Ebiroll/cpp-tour-in-ml/Readme.md

 # Compiling with conda

-As I had conda installed
+As I had conda installed, I tried but never got it to work.

 # Never to early to give up,